 Keeping a watch on your agents’ time between calls is an excellent way to measure your call center operations’ efficiency.

 Your call center’s waiting time can be affected by your choice of dialers, especially for outbound operations.
-Your agents can spend a lot of time wasted between calls, looking for the number for the next contact, or manually dialing the number.
+Some agents may waste time wasted between calls perhaps by; looking for the number for the next contact, or manually dialing the number.

-Call center studio spoils you with dialer options that help your business achieve the best waiting time for agents.
+Call center studio spoils you with dialer options that help your business achieve the optimal waiting time for agents.

 Having the right combination of dialer options can save your call center operations a lot of waiting time.